Community Commons Digital Content Creation and Curation Intern

 Institute for People, Place, and Possibility

 Institute for People, Place, and Possibility (IP3) is a nonprofit organization working to create healthy, equitable, and sustainable communities.
 Through years of experience, the IP3 team has found that the best way to support thriving people and places is by sharing what works, what doesn't, and where communities should be headed next.
-Our work—both as the life force behind Community Commons and through our offering of web-based data solutions—is founded on a commitment to improving community and population health.
+Our work—both as the life force behind Community Commons and through our consulting and IP3 ASSESS—our web-based data solution to community assessment—is founded on a commitment to improving community and population health.
 We provide strategy, knowledge, and know-how surrounding data, rooted in our deep passion for community partnerships.